nixworks/public/news/2010/04/16/index.md

 ##### President
 ### [President of Iran Mahmoud Ahmadinejad writes a letter to President of the United States Barack Obama urging cooperation between the two countries. ](/news/2010/04/16/president-of-iran-mahmoud-ahmadinejad-writes-a-letter-to-president-of-the-united-states-barack-obama-urging-cooperation-between-the-two-coun.md)
-_Context: Barack Obama, President, U.S. President, Mahmoud Ahmadinejad_
+_Context: U.S. President, Mahmoud Ahmadinejad, Barack Obama, President_

-##### severe storm in India
+##### Severe storm in India
 ### [Victims of the recent severe storm in India angered by slow government response attack officials and raid an aid storage facility. ](/news/2010/04/16/victims-of-the-recent-severe-storm-in-india-angered-by-slow-government-response-attack-officials-and-raid-an-aid-storage-facility.md)
 _Context: severe storm in India_

 ##### Blackwater Worldwide
 ### [Gary Jackson, former president of the US private security firm, Blackwater Worldwide (Xe Services LLC), and four other former workers are indicted on federal weapons charges. ](/news/2010/04/16/gary-jackson-former-president-of-the-us-private-security-firm-blackwater-worldwide-xe-services-llc-and-four-other-former-workers-are-in.md)
-_Context: Xe Services, LLC, Blackwater Worldwide_
+_Context: Xe Services, Blackwater Worldwide, LLC_

 ##### Securities and Exchange Commission
 ### [The U.S. Securities and Exchange Commission charges Goldman Sachs with defrauding investors. ](/news/2010/04/16/the-u-s-securities-and-exchange-commission-charges-goldman-sachs-with-defrauding-investors.md)
-_Context: Securities and Exchange Commission, Goldman Sachs_
+_Context: Goldman Sachs, Securities and Exchange Commission_

 ##### Israeli Prime Minister
 ### [Former Israeli Prime Minister Ehud Olmert is named as the key suspect in "one of the biggest corruption scandals in Israel's history". ](/news/2010/04/16/former-israeli-prime-minister-ehud-olmert-is-named-as-the-key-suspect-in-one-of-the-biggest-corruption-scandals-in-israel-s-history.md)
-_Context: Israeli Prime Minister, Ehud Olmert, Israel_
+_Context: Israel, Israeli Prime Minister, Ehud Olmert_

 ##### United Nations
 ### [The United Nations commission investigating the events and circumstances surrounding the assassination of Benazir Bhutto submits its report which states that the murder was "avoidable" and the inquiry was bungled. ](/news/2010/04/16/the-united-nations-commission-investigating-the-events-and-circumstances-surrounding-the-assassination-of-benazir-bhutto-submits-its-report.md)